GRTC Pulse - Bus Rapid Transit

 Station names were announced in July 2016, and include the Science Museum, VCU Monroe Park, Arts District, VCU Hospital, Main Street Station and Shockoe Bottom.

 Lane Construction Corporation was awarded the Design/Build contract for the project.
 Design and construction will be paid for with funding from a federal government TIGER grant, DRPT, the City of Richmond and Henrico County.
 Construction will be sequenced and is currently underway.
+The contract executed with Lane Construction Corporation has a fixed completion date of June 30, 2018.
+The project is incentivized to encourage early completion by the contractor, with the highest incentive achieved if revenue service is initiated in October 2017.

 A hotline is now available for updates on construction and expected impacts along the route.
 That number is (804) 980-0084.
 You can find up-to-date information here.